obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 ### Grid Layout

-The following organizes the task structure into a 3-line grid, on which the description is in the first line and the various components are on the 2nd:
+The following organizes the task structure into a 3-line grid, on which:

+- the description is in the first line,
+- and the various components are on the second,
+- the urgency, backlink and edit button are, if displayed, on the third.

 ```css
 ul > li.plugin-tasks-list-item {